 Westside Outdoor Festival, Okayama

 For those looking for a proper outdoorsy event, this may be your best bet.
 The festival takes place on an island in the Seto Inland Sea and makes the most of the abundant nature in the area.
 It’s family-friendly and boasts several activities ranging from slackline walking, SUP boarding, and even kid-friendly bungee jumping(!).
 Chill DJs and folk singers make up the main music roster, and there are even woodworking workshops for those feeling crafty.
-This year’s festival plans to donate a portion of its earnings to the recovery of the region from last year’s natural disasters.

 When: Mar 30-31